How To Monitor Website Uptime Using ‘Uptime Robot’

 Click on the monitor name (E.g ostechnix in our example) to expand its details.

 You can also pause, edit, delete, and reset stats of each monitoring site.
-To do so, click the gear button next to the each website, and choose the operation you to perform.
+To do so, click the gear button next to the each website, and choose the operation you want to perform.

 To remove the site(I hope you don’t) from monitoring, just click the Delete button.